vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

 for the exact same case, if the _Label_ property is present, then the app is supposed to use this one even if it can guess the values from other sources.

+**Files**

+for simplicity, files must be named as the id of it's question : if a file contains a question with Id="hello", your file must be "hello.json"